cedx/akismet.php/docs/usage/check_comment.md

 !!! tip
     A comment classified as pervasive spam can be safely discarded.

-The method throws a `Psr\Http\Client\ClientExceptionInterface` when an error occurs.
+The method throws a [`RuntimeException`](https://www.php.net/manual/en/class.runtimeexception.php) when an error occurs.
 The exception `getMessage()` usually includes some debug information, provided by the `X-akismet-debug-help` HTTP header, about what exactly was invalid about the call.

 It can also throw a custom error code and message (respectively provided by the `X-akismet-alert-code` and `X-akismet-alert-msg` headers).